-For those still watching the anime on Amazon Prime, a typhoon caused a delay in the broadcasting of Episode 10.
+The first season’s release suffered several unexpected setbacks.
+A typhoon caused a delay in the broadcasting of Episode 10.
 Similarly, Vinland Saga Episode 18 was delayed thanks to a sports tournament broadcast in Japan.
 The first season ended with Vinland Saga Episode 24, which aired on December 29, 2019.

 Updated December 27, 2019: Added a rumor that claims Vinland Saga Season 2 is not in 2020 due to WIT working on Attack On Titan Season 4.